daovorge/GADS-22-NYC/18_KNN_SVM_ROC/README.md

 ###August 3rd 2015

 ###Objectives for this class:
- * To define
+ * To define the K-Nearest Neighbors algorithm
- * To identify and define
+ * To define Support Vector Machines, and elucidate the meaning of maxiumum margin classification
  * To provide an example
  * To identify and define
  * To provide examples